jinantonic/RW-Lab-1/problem-3/README.md

 ![Sketch](/images/ext1.png)

 I created a simple Chrome extension which will make us experience the situation if the Earth is taken by Aliens.
+Default icon is set as the head of the alien to be noticed easily.